haukex/unzipwalk/README.md

     a [`UnzipWalkResult`](#unzipwalk.UnzipWalkResult) of type [`FileType.ERROR`](#unzipwalk.FileType) is yielded for those files instead.
     **However,** be aware that [`gzip.BadGzipFile`](https://docs.python.org/3/library/gzip.html#gzip.BadGzipFile) errors are not raised until the file is actually read, so you’d need to add an exception handler around your read() call to handle such cases.

+If [`py7zr`](https://py7zr.readthedocs.io/en/stable/api.html#module-py7zr) is not installed, those archives will not be descended into.

 #### NOTE
 Do not rely on the order of results!
 But see also the discussion in the main documentation about why